Allan Edwards (New Zealand cricketer)

 Allan James Edwards (12 April 1920 – 18 August 1942) was a New Zealand sportsman.
-He played one first-class cricket match for Otago in 1940/41.
+He played one first-class cricket match for Otago during the 1940–41 season.
 He was killed in action during World War II.

 Early life

 Edwards was born at Dunedin in 1920, the son of Lewis and Isabella Edwards (née Ritchie), of Andersons Bay, a suburb of the city.
 He was educated at Otago Boys' High School and studied at the University of Otago.
 He worked as a clerk for W. E. Reid, a firm of accountants in Dunedin.

 The family later moved to Tainui, a neighbouring suburb of the city.
 Two of his brothers served during World War II.